"Understanding Suicidal Thoughts: Leading with Compassion"

 Final Thoughts

 When we begin to view suicidal thoughts as a cry for help from one part of ourselves—one that needs compassion, not rejection—it can be a turning point.
-The nervous system is signaling an emergency, and just like any other alarm, the response shouldn’t be to silence it, but to understand and tend to it.
-This doesn’t mean a person doesn’t need medical or mental health care, possibly even medication.
-Even if you're feeling like 'death would be better' without having active suicidal thoughts, that’s still a sign of deep emotional pain—so please reach out for support.
-Along with professional care, compassion and nervous system regulation are essential in addressing suicidal thoughts.
+The nervous system is signaling an emergency, and just like any other alarm, the response shouldn’t be to silence it or add to it, but to understand and tend to it.
+This doesn’t mean a person doesn’t need medical or mental health care, possibly even medication - these can be life saving.
+Even if you're feeling like 'death would be better' without having active suicidal thoughts, that’s still a sign of deep emotional pain—so please reach out for support - don’t wait.

 If you or someone you know is struggling with suicidal thoughts, remember that you don’t have to go through it alone.